PoUpA/EthernaalFrame/README.md

 imgPathOut = Output PNG (path)

+template = "eNFT", "flaNFT", "NF2T"

-invertedColors = boolean indicating if the frame should be in white or black color (false = white)
+invertedColors = boolean indicating if the frame should be in white or black color (false = black)

 Source image must be 4026x5826 px

+templates for "eNFT", "flaNFT", "NF2T" are in /assets/